-The survey represents the opinions of 244 marketing and sales reps, working within both B2B and B2C markets.
+The survey represents the opinions of 244 marketing and sales reps working within B2B and B2C markets.
 These findings reveal that while many marketers understand the theoretical concepts of lead qualification and nurture, they don’t succeed at them in practice.

-Let’s shine the light into this gap with the aim of closing it.
+Let’s shine the light on this gap to close it.

 What does it mean when a lead is “quality”?

 “Mutual understanding.
 The more a person knows about your company/product/services and the more you know about them and their needs, the more efficient and effective your communication becomes, and as a result, both parties are satisfied,” said Ascend2 CEO Todd Lebo.

 More than three-quarters (78%) of marketing and sales professionals say they screen their leads for quality.
 And 86% of marketers say they have some sort of criteria for “quality,” though only 39% use it to screen leads every time.
 But do they meet the standard that Lebo states?

 Part of closing the gap between lead generation and conversion is a lead screening process that is used on each lead generated.